MorganHJames/Calculator/README.md

--Press the Deg button to switch from degrees to radians to gradians -Press the HYP to switch to alternative trigonometry functions -Press M1-M9 to switch to which memory space you want to call from
+-Press the Deg button to switch from degrees to radians to gradians -Press the HYP to switch to alternative trigonometry functions -Press M1-M9 to switch to which memory space you want to call from -Use the arrow keys to select a button and enter to activate it